seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 I see, sir, you are liberal in offers
 You taught me first to beg; and now methinks
-You teach me how a beggar should be answer’d.
+You teach me how a beggar should be answer'd.

 **BASSANIO**
 Good sir, this ring was given me by my wife;